Fabuloski/gas_concentration_prediction/README.md

 # Metal−Organic Framework-Based Chemiresistive Array for the Detection and Differentiation of Toxic Gases
-:rocket: this repo contains data and code to reproduce the results for:
+:rocket: This repo contains data and code to reproduce the results for:
 > Georganna Benedetto, Patrick Damacet, Elissa O. Shehayeb, Gbenga Fabusola, Cory M. Simon, and Katherine A. Mirica, "Metal−Organic Framework-Based Chemiresistive Array for the Detection and Differentiation of Toxic Gases"

-we describe the sequence of steps we took to make our paper reproducible. the output of each step is saved as a file, so you can start at any step.
+We describe the sequence of steps we took to make our paper reproducible.
+The output of each step is saved as a file, you can start at any step.

 ## required software
 required software/packages: